microsoft/fluentui/packages/react-popup/Spec.md

 - No more `autoFocus` for scenarios without `trapFocus`.
 Users should handle this scenario manually.
 - No more `tabbableTrigger`.
 Users can do this with their own trigger element.
-- No `PopupContent` props, v0 duplicated props from `Popup` to `PopupContent`, all props should be declared on converged `Popup`.
+- No `PopoverContent` props, v0 duplicated props from `Popover` to `PopoverContent`, all props should be declared on converged `Popover`.

 ## Behaviors

 ### Trigger interactions

-A popup should support click, hover, context menu and focus interactions for the `PopupTrigger`.
+A popup should support click, hover, context menu and focus interactions for the `PopoverTrigger`.
 These interactions should also be composable

 #### Click